ElenaSVi/Hello-Worlds/README.md

 # Hello-Worlds
-try to understans this program
+I just try to understans this program.